George Town Literary Festival 2026 Participating Authors

 Janet Tay

 Janet Tay is the author of Early Mornings at the Laksa Cafe and the forthcoming Late Nights at the Donabe Diner.
-Janet is a Tin House Winter Workshop alum, and her short stories and journalistic pieces on literature, food and parenting have appeared in various collections and magazines.
-The first act of her full-length play Reunion was longlisted for The Windsor Fringe Kenneth Branagh Award for New Drama Writing.
-She lives in Kuala Lumpur with her husband and son.
+A Tin House Winter Workshop alum, she writes fiction and literary non-fiction on themes including food, family, and everyday life.
+Her work has appeared in various anthologies and magazines, and her play Reunion was longlisted for The Windsor Fringe Kenneth Branagh Award for New Drama Writing.

 Martin Vengadesan